kevgo/tikibase/README.md

 Mercurial, or whatever they use in the future.

-The open-source CLI application in this repository is an optional linter that helps keep a Tikibase consistent by finding and fixing:
+The open-source CLI application in this repository is an optional linter that helps keep a Zettelkasten-like knowledge base consistent by finding and fixing:

 - missing backlinks: if a document links to another document, the other document must also link back to the first document